Pfc. Lawrence Ira Martin

 At Mariveles, the Japanese had a large number of American trucks that they did not know how to drive.
 Lawrence was given the job to teach them how to drive the trucks.
 While doing this job, Lawrence dealt with a Japanese soldier who couldn't get the truck out of low gear.
 The soldier kept saying, "Speedo" to Lawrence.
 Lawrence got into the truck with the soldier and put it into fifth gear.
 He must of gone too fast for the soldier.
 When Lawrence stopped the truck, the Japanese soldier kicked him out of it.
 A little while later, he saw the truck, with the soldier still in it stuck on a slope.

-Lawrence was picked up by another truck and returned to Mariveles When they got to Mariveles, the Prisoners of War got out of the trucks.
-Just outside the barrio, Lawrence and other members of HQ Company were held at Mariveles Airfield.
-The men were told to line up and required to kneel with the Japanese if front of them with guns aimed at them.
+Lawrence was picked up by another truck and returned to Mariveles.
+When they got to Mariveles, the POWs got out of the trucks and were held at Mariveles Airfield.
+The men were told to line up and required to kneel with the Japanese in front of them with guns aimed at them.
 Lawrence realized that the Japanese were preparing to execute them.

 Next to Lawrence was Cecil Van Diver, who said to him, "I suppose this it it."
 Lawrence said, "I guess if you know any prayers, you better say them."
 At about that time, a staff car pulled up and Japanese officer got out.
 The officer said something to a Japanese sergeant, because after the officer drove off, the sergeant ordered the soldiers to lower their guns.